-- Social participation for the study sample by using social networking sites leads to exchanging experience between students regarding what they learn. - Neglecting time and place factors which enable the study sample to communicate during their practice on Google applications. - Developing skills of students and their experience because those persons do evaluation for their peers spontaneously concerning their practical skills and needs. - Auto didactic skills for the study sample were developed and improved in the school attainment field especially the skillful experience. - There is a good balance in the psychoaffective field in addition to comfort between members of the study sample during exchanging information and experience for the applications.
+Social participation for the study sample by using social networking sites leads to exchanging experience between students regarding what they learn.

+- Neglecting time and place factors which enable the study sample to communicate their practice during on Google applications. - Developing skills of students and their experience because those persons do evaluation for their peers spontaneously concerning their practical skills and needs. - Auto didactic skills for the study sample were developed and improved in the school attainment field especially the skillful experience. - There is a good balance in the psychoaffective field in addition to comfort between members of the study sample exchanging information experience for the applications.